-- Regularly review performance against this teaching and learning policy and any other targets set as part of the Performance Management timetable, in particular the national teaching standards. - Periodically review individual performance against the threshold statement. - Identify areas for individual and school-based development through both formal and informal procedures.
+- Regularly review performance against this teaching and learning policy and any other targets set as part of the Performance Management timetable, in particular the national teaching standards. - Time and investment is given to ongoing professional development.
+This reflects whole school priorities and individual needs.
+It is also focused on developing both pedagogy and subject knowledge and includes all staff.